kubernetes/kubernetes/docs/kubectl.md

       --client-certificate="": Path to a client key file for TLS.
       --client-key="": Path to a client key file for TLS.
-      --cluster="": The name of the kubeconfig cluster to use --container-port="": Name or number for the port on the container that the service should direct traffic to.
-Optional.
-      --context="": The name of the kubeconfig context to use --create-external-load-balancer=false: If true, create an external load balancer for this service.
-Implementation is cloud provider dependent.
-Default is 'false'.
+      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -h, --help=false: help for expose
-      --dry-run=false: If true, only print the object that would be sent, without creating it.
-      --generator="service/v1": The name of the API generator to use.
-Default is 'service/v1'.
-  -h, --help=false: help for expose
       --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": Path to the kubeconfig file to use for CLI requests.